GURUFOCUS.COM » STOCK LIST » Energy » Oil & Gas » PHX Minerals Inc (NYSE:PHX) » Definitions » E10

 1320 South University Drive, Suite 720, Fort Worth, TX, USA, 76107

-PHX Minerals, previously Panhandle Oil & Gas, is an oil and natural gas mineral company that has employed a strategy to shift the core of its business away from drilling and toward perpetual mineral and natural gas ownership.
+PHX Minerals Inc is an oil and natural gas mineral company that has employed a plan to shift the core of its business away from drilling and toward perpetual mineral and natural gas ownership.
 The company owns substantial mineral acreage, principally in Oklahoma, North Dakota, Texas, New Mexico, and Arkansas, but still maintains legacy interests in natural gas and oil properties that have retired operations.
-The sale of natural gas, natural gas liquids, and oil continues to be the primary source of the company's revenue.
+The revenues is derived from royalties granted from the production and sale of natural gas, oil and NGL, and the remaining portion of its revenues is derived from the production and sale of natural gas, oil and NGL on its working interests.

 Executives